Migrating from Legacy

 Step 5.
 Start the New Worker

-Once your .env and admins.json files are fully mapped and your old Nextcloud app is disabled, you can safely start the new worker.
+Once your .env and admins.json files are fully mapped within your extracted deployment folder (from Step 3), and your legacy background processes are disabled, you can safely start the new worker.

 The Sendent deployment is modular.
-You must build your startup command by chaining -f flags depending on which database and monitoring tools you want Docker to host for you.
+You must build your startup command by appending -f flags depending on which database and monitoring tools you want Docker to host for you.

-Build your command by starting with the base file, adding your optional components, and ending with up:
+Build your command by starting with the base file, appending your optional components, and ending with up:

 1. The Base Command (Required): docker compose -f docker-compose.yml

-2. Add your Database Container (Optional if using an external DB):
+2. Append a Database Container (Skip if you're using an external database)

 For PostgreSQL: